spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/spryker-middleware.md

 ## Overview

-Spryker Middleware is a constructor that allows you to set up a linear data processing flow, also referred to as pipeline, for import/export of data from some system to shop, or from shop to some system.
+Spryker Middleware is a constructor that lets you to set up a linear data processing flow, also referred to as *pipeline*, for the import and export of data from some system to shop, or from shop to some system.
 For example, it can be used for importing products to a shop, or exporting orders from a shop.

 ### Pipeline structure

-The Middleware applies the pipeline pattern allowing to connect different stages of data processing together and inverting dependencies between them.
-The imported/exported items are processed one by one and go through a set of specific steps called “stages”.
+The Middleware applies the pipeline pattern letting you connect different stages of data processing together and inverting dependencies between them.
+The imported and exported items are processed one by one and go through a set of specific steps called *stages*.

-The pipeline contains 5 standard stages: reader, validator, mapper, translator, and writer.
+The pipeline contains five standard stages: reader, validator, mapper, translator, and writer.
 However, you can use them or define any number of stages.

-First of all, a source item is **read**.
-Then, it is **validated** to make sure that all attributes etc. are correct and all the necessary data is available.
-Having passed the validation, the item is **mapped**, for example, keys of the source system are mapped onto the target system.
-This being done, the items go through a **translator** which processes the values and translates them into a respective format (for example, the price value is a decimal value, but should be integer - it’s translator’s responsibility to change it to the required value).
-After that, the item is **written** to the target system (to the database, in case of import, to a file, if it’s export etc.).
+First of all, a source item is *read*.
+Then, it is *validated* to make sure that all attributes are correct and all the necessary data is available.
+Having passed the validation, the item is *mapped*—for example, keys of the source system are mapped onto the target system.
+This being done, the items go through a *translator*, which processes the values and translates them into a respective format—for example, the price value is a decimal value, but it should be integer, and it's translator's responsibility to change it to the required value.
+After that, the item is *written* to the target system (to the database, in case of import, to a file, if it's export).
 ![Pipeline stages](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Spryker+Middleware/stages.png)

-Each stage can be abstracted as having:
+Each stage can be abstracted as having the following:

-1. Input – item is received from the previous stage, exception might be a reader, which receives nothing.
+1. Input.
+The item is received from the previous stage, exception might be a reader, which receives nothing.
-2. Output – item is provided for the next stage, exception might be a writer, which persists data and sends back nothing.
+2. Output.
+The item is provided for the next stage, exception might be a writer, which persists data and sends back nothing.
-3. Configuration – configuration of the stage, e.g. validation rules for the validator.
+3. Configuration.
+The configuration of the stage—for example, validation rules for the validator.
-4. Logging – used by any stage to leave some artefacts of processing data.
+4. Logging.
+It is sed by any stage to leave some artefacts of processing data.
 ![Input output](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Spryker+Middleware/input-output.png)

-The incoming data is taken from the stream - the Middleware does not care about the source of the data, whether it comes from a file, from an API etc. The middleware provides its own interface, so that the source of data does not really matter.
+The incoming data is taken from the stream—the Middleware does not care about the source of the data, whether it comes from a file or an API.
+The middleware provides its own interface, so that the source of data does not really matter.

 ### How the Middleware works

 The Middleware provides a console interface to allow job triggering and Jenkins integration.
 It is evoked by running the `middleware:process:run` command.
-The main parameter of the command is *-p* (process name) which defines the process to be started.
+The main parameter of the command is `-p` (process name) which defines the process to be started.

-The default implementation of the middleware constructor includes the interface, reading/writing from/to JSON, .csv, .xml formats, business logic of mapping, translation and validation (you can add your own translators and validators).
+The default implementation of the middleware constructor includes the interface, reading/writing from/to JSON, CSV, XML formats, business logic of mapping, translation and validation (you can add your own translators and validators).

-There are two main plugin interfaces, which should be implemented to configure Middleware Process: `ConfigurationProfilePluginInterface` and `ProccessConfigurationPluginInterface`.
+There are two main plugin interfaces, which must be implemented to configure Middleware Process: `ConfigurationProfilePluginInterface` and `ProccessConfigurationPluginInterface`.

-The `ConfigurationProfilePluginInterface` registers the processes (like import/export) and the list of custom translators/validators (if any) implemented at the project level.
+The `ConfigurationProfilePluginInterface` plagin registers the processes (like import/export) and the list of custom translators/validators (if any) implemented at the project level.
 The interface can be implemented in any module under `\Spryker\Zed\[MODULE]\Communication\Plugin\Configuration`.

 This plugin implements the interface as follows: